 The FPP contains a definition of fitness and probity and the corresponding requirements for the various relevant positions.
 It also describes the processes necessary to ensure the fitness and probity of the persons holding, or proposed for, these positions.
 The FPP provides guidance on how fitness and probity are assessed depending on the findings and information gathered during recruitment, regular and ad-hoc reviews and on the consequences of a negative assessment.
-The FPP is compliant with the Fitness and Probity Standards of the CBI and is reviewed annually.
+The FPP is compliant with the Fitness and Probity Standards ('F&P') of the CBI and is reviewed annually.

 B.2.2.
-Fit and proper requirements
+F&P Requirements